+It is one of the most desired recent trends in recruitment.
 More than 90% of the workforce has shown a willingness to continue remote work post-COVID-19 pandemic, at least some of the time.
 Employers are equally in favour of allowing flexibility and remote work (Buffer).

 Remote work and flexible timing have boosted productivity and retention and reduced payroll costs.
 When employees decide their workflow and choose a workspace free of distraction, they are 15-45% more productive than their office counterparts.